Bachelor of Science in Respiratory Care

 Initial admission is based on requirements for admission to the University; however, admission to the University does not assure admission to the program in respiratory care.
 Requirements for admission to the professional phase of the respiratory care program include:

-• Complete a criminal background check as specified on the application for admission.
+- Complete a criminal background check and negative drug screen and be in good standing with university student conduct as specified on the application for admission.

 Students may be accepted and enrolled in the respiratory care program during the fall of each academic year.
 Applications will be made available online March 1st and due July 1st.